satyajanga/MovieLocation/README.md

 I will make the frontend more user friendly and I will also add a help section.

+Add HTTPS support.
+Currently my application does not support Https, It can be done by changing configuration settings in AWS

 Processing and keeping all movies data in memory in not scalable approach So I will add a mysql database which helps in scaling the applciation in the presence of huge data.